Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 We want to execute code that runs at compile time, e.g. reading a blob of data to be included as a literal.
 Clearly this code executes on the host, with the same filesystem as the rest of the source code.

-We may also want to read configuration, e.g. the target platform properties (word size, endianness, etc.).
+We also want to read configuration, e.g. the target platform properties (word size, endianness, etc.).

 Also we want to do computations with no runtime inputs, like 1+2.

 Compiler ways
 =============

-Some options are called "compiler ways".
+GHC calls some options "compiler ways".
 They can be combined (e.g. threaded + debugging).
-The main issue is they affect the ABI.
+The main issue is they affect the ABI, so ways need be stored into ABI hashes in installed libraries to avoid mismatching incompatible code objects.

 - use the multi-threaded runtime system or not
 - support profiling or not